PrishaTHE-PRO/WeatherApp/README.md

 - Fetch current weather for any city worldwide
 - View weather for multiple cities at once
 - Automatic comparison (warmest, coldest, average temperature)
-- Clean, simple text-based interface
-- Lightweight - only ~950 lines of code

 ## Prerequisites